-From Father Ted to Oscar Wilde – some fun and original dress-up ideas that are quintessentially Irish
+From Father Ted to Oscar Wilde – some fun and original dress-up ideas that are quintessentially Irish.

 What’s great about a lot of these costumes is they need not cost you the earth and you can probably just make them up for clothes you already own.
-From the creator of Dracula, to the beloved sitcom Father Ted and some silly cultural stereotypes we’ve some great ideas for this year’s Halloween costume.
+From the creator of Dracula to the beloved sitcom Father Ted and some silly cultural stereotypes we’ve some great ideas for this year’s Halloween costume.

-There are plenty great characters to rip off from the classic Irish sitcom “Father Ted,” the title character being one of them.
+There are plenty of great characters to rip off from the classic Irish sitcom “Father Ted,” the title character being one of them.

 Get yourself a priest’s collar, pepper that hair until it’s gray and you’re set.